How did we upgrade to KAM 2.0?

 A lot changed as we built our customer-teams:

 - Everyone has the same goal in the team.

 - Everything the customer needs is found within the crew.

-- The team works closer with the customer.
+- The team works closely with the customer.

-- The team is measured for the same KPIs and bonus.
+- The team is measured for the same KPIs and bonuses.

 - The crew has more fun and it matters as it also creates strong joint responsibility and clear decision making.

 Even a professor at Harvard could see this.
 However, it's probably not common enough that companies help KAM via a team solution.
 On a general, level it makes sense to align the experts of the company in small independent business teams.
 What you don’t want is departments with competing goals.

 As a CEO, you always want to push decisions and responsibilities as deep into the organization as possible.
 It’s when you have independent experts in autonomous teams with clear goals, working closely with the clients, that you start noticing complex decisions being made on the fly by the teams.
 Everyone has each other’s backs.
 This also ramps up the responsibility everyone feels for the client.
 It all matters.